falconx/assist-trust/wp-content/plugins/acf-image-aspect-ratio-crop/readme.txt

 == Changelog ==

+= 5.0.3 (2020-12-03) =
+* Fix: Fixed bug where cropping didn't work in a multisite subsite

+= 5.0.2 (2020-11-30) =
+* Fix: Updated translation strings

+= 5.0.1 (2020-11-30) =
+* Fix: Fixed compatibility issue with Yoast SEO that caused a bug where media modal didn't open

+= 5.0.0 (2020-11-30) =
+* Breaking change: REST API is now used for cropping image instead of admin-ajax
+* Feature: Added frontend image crop.
+This allows you to use crop functionality with [ACF forms](https://www.advancedcustomfields.com/resources/create-a-front-end-form/) on the front-end, even if the user does not have access to the media library.

+I'd like to take this moment to announce that I have a [GitHub Sponsors](https://github.com/sponsors/joppuyo/) page.
+Maintaining this plugin is a lot of work and front-end image crop is one of those features I don't use personally but I was requested so many times had to add it to the plugin, which took multiple days of work.

+If you find this feature useful or if you otherwise want to support the development of this plugin, please consider [supporting me on GitHub Sponsors](https://github.com/sponsors/joppuyo/).
+Thank you!

+= 4.1.4 (2020-11-19) =
+* Bump stable tag

+= 4.1.3 (2020-11-19) =
+* Fix: WPML: Fixed issue with WPML where cropped images were visible in the media gallery
+* Fix: WPML: When duplicating post to translation in WPML, image fields are now changed to translated version
+* Fix: Fixed issue where PHP error messages printed on the page pushed the cropper modal outside the browser window

+= 4.1.2 (2020-10-16) =
+* Fix: PHP Notice when saving ACF options page with delete unused images enabled

+= 4.1.1 (2020-10-14) =
+* Fix: Check that original image exists before using it during cropping process
+* Fix: Improve compatibility with Polylang Pro by using translated version of the attachment when duplicating post to another language

 = 4.1.0 (2020-10-07) =
 * Feature: Add `aiarc_jpeg_quality` filter to change crop JPEG quality
 * Fix: Remove unnecessarily verbose debugging

 = 4.0.6 (2020-10-03) =
 * Fix: Issue where image is incorrectly cropped if image has EXIF rotation and exceeds big image threshold

+= 5.0.0-beta1 (13.09.2020) =
+* Breaking change: REST API is now used for cropping image instead of admin-ajax
+* Feature: Added frontend image crop.
+Please be aware of the following limitations:
+  * It’s currently not possible to limit upload file size for front-end uploads
+  * It’s currently not possible to to limit file format for front-end uploads.
+JPEG, PNG and GIF images are allowed
+  * It’s currently not possible to limit height and width for front-end uploads.
+This means that pixel crop images may be smaller than the target but they will still have the correct aspect ratio.

 = 4.0.5 (2020-09-06) =
 * Fix: Bump version